-Assessing risk - even with a fully categorized set of files - is a deceptively complex task.

-Appropriate sharing depends on the meaning and function of the data record itself.
+Assessing risk - even with a fully categorized set of files is a deceptively complex task.
+Appropriate sharing depends on the meaning and function of the document itself.
 Sharing a contract with the legal team may be appropriate.
 Sharing it with the engineering team might not.
 It depends.
-Rigid rules- based risk assessments can be wildly inaccurate, especially when applied to policies governing intracompany data sharing.
+Rigid rulesbased risk assessments can be wildly inaccurate. especially when applied to policies governing intracompany file sharing.

 To gain an accurate picture of risk, our analysis starts with the categories developed in the previous steps.
 We compare each document's security parameters to those of its peers.
-Using peer data configurations as a benchmark we can reliably identify oversharing - especially between employees at the same company or with external 3rd parties.
+Using peer file configurations as a benchmark we can reliably identify oversharing - especially between employees at the same company.